alu0101557335/ull-vpn-bundle/README.md

 # ull-vpn-bundle
-Simple Bash script that automates the installation, connection and disconnection for the ULL VPN service through IPSec on Linux.
+Simple Bash script that automates the installation, connection and disconnection of the ULL VPN service through IPSec on Linux.

 ## Description
 The **ull-vpn-bundle** repository was created by Pablo Domenico Goya Amato [(domenico.goya.38@ull.edu.es)](mailto:domenico.goya.38@ull.edu.es) so that the users that might experience problems with the VPN service